MoonMotionProject/MoonMotion/README.md

 ## New to VR development?

 Now's the perfect time to get started.
-VR is a blue ocean, and by using this toolkit for free you can literally hit the ground running.
+VR is a blue ocean, and by using this toolkit for free you'll already have an answer to locomotion.
 Let's create moving experiences!

 ## Quick Links